wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 ![](./images/sisyphus.png)

-I am interested in the intersection of Absurdist and Existentialist philosophy.
+I am interested in Absurdist philosophy.
 So much so that I got a tattoo, which I designed, symbolizing Sisyphus and his eternal struggle.
 I think it was a case of receiving just the right message at just the right time.
 This past summer has been a very formative experience, and reading the works of Albert Camus kept me afloat in many ways.

 ![](./images/sisyphus_tattoo.jpg)

 This post will serve as a revisiting of the philosophy that inspired me and as a chance to formalize my ideas surrounding it with words.

 I read both *The Myth of Sisyphus* (1955) and *The Stranger* (1942).
-While *The Myth of Sisyphus* was a much denser read, I feel I actually got a lot more of the philosophical ideas presented while I found the entire contents of *The Stranger* can be summed up by the first few sections of *The Myth of Sisyphus*.
+While *The Myth of Sisyphus* was a much denser read, because of it's more direct and bare logical nature, I feel I actually got a lot more of the philosophical ideas presented.
+I found the entire contents of *The Stranger* can be summed up by the first few sections of *The Myth of Sisyphus*.
+I suspect I am missing the significance of *The Stranger* and I don't think I process information in novel form as well as I can follow an argument.

+This post will mainly concern Absurdism as it is described from the ground up in *The Myth of Sisyphus*, I do not have much other experience outside of a few Wikipedia pages.

 ## Summary of Absurdism

 I will start by summarizing what I have gathered from my cursory study of the philosophy.

-Absurdism is the acceptance that your life, the lives of others, and the world you live in are all finite; the realization and acceptance that you are playing a game where you a free to make up the rules; there are no judgemental referees.
+A large part of Absurdism is the acceptance that your life, the lives of others, and the world you live in are all finite; the realization and acceptance that you are playing a game where you a free to make up the rules; there are no judgemental referees.
 There is no inherent meaning to be found in the universe, only what you make yourself, and even then, time will take that away as well.

 ### Defining **The Absurd**